 Southern Gospel radio was reluctant to play the Gaither Vocal Band's music in their early years, but once the group began emphasizing more of a Southern Gospel sound in the 1990s, they warmed up gradually.
 The Gaither Vocal Band's first number one on the Singing News monthly airplay chart came in 1997.
 "Yes, I Know" remained at the top of the chart for a period of four months.
 The group scored another number one in 2006 with "I Will Go On" and shared a number one with Ernie Haase & Signature Sound in 2008 with "His Love Is Like A River."
 In 2011, "Greatly Blessed, Highly Favored" occupied the top spot on the chart for the month of October.

 From the mid-1990s until 2013, the group had three four-year periods with the same lineup.
 These were from 1997 to 2001 with Gaither, Lowry, Guy Penrod and David Phelps; from 2005 to 2009 with Gaither, Penrod, Marshall Hall and Wes Hampton; and from 2009-2013 with the "all-star" five-man line-up featuring Gaither and Hampton rejoined by Phelps, English and Lowry.
 When English and Lowry both ended their second stints with the group at the end of 2013, the Gaither Vocal Band retained the five-man format hiring Adam Crabb and Todd Suttles as their replacements.
+In 2017, Phelps once again left the group and was replaced by long time Homecoming artist Reggie Smith.

 Singing News Fan Awards